Zack Baun: Philadelphia Eagles

 On March 13, 2024, Baun signed a one-year contract with the Philadelphia Eagles.
 He transitioned to inside linebacker during the offseason.
 In Week 1 of the 2024 season, he recorded 15 total tackles and 2 sacks in his first career multi-sack game in a 34–29 win over the Green Bay Packers in São Paulo, Brazil.
 He was named NFC Defensive Player of the Week following his performance in Week 10, where he recorded two forced fumbles and a fumble recovery in a 34–6 win over the Dallas Cowboys.
 In 2024, Baun was selected to his first Pro Bowl.
 In addition, Baun was named an Associated Press first-team All-Pro and nominated for Defensive Player of the Year, placing fifth in the voting.

 On January 12, 2025, Baun recorded his first postseason interception against the Green Bay Packers in the Wild Card playoff game.
 He earned his second postseason interception against the Kansas City Chiefs in Super Bowl LIX, leading to an Eagles touchdown two plays later.
 The Eagles went on to defeat the Chiefs by a score of 40–22, giving Baun his first Super Bowl championship.
 Baun ended the game as the Eagles' leading defender, recording seven tackles and one interception.

 On March 5, 2025, Baun agreed to a three-year, $51 million contract with the Eagles after a career season, with $34 million in guaranteed money.
 Baun was one of a dozen Eagles players of the Super Bowl LIX championship team that did not participate in the White House visit in April 2025.
+Baun built on his breakout 2024 season, posting 123 tackles (64 solo), 3.5 sacks, 2 interceptions, and a forced fumble across 16 starts.
+He was selected to the Pro Bowl for a second year in a row.

+In Week 1 in the 2026 NFL season, Baun posted 12 tackles, two pass breakups and one tackle for a loss and was named NFC Defensive Player of the Week for his efforts.